bensadeh/circumflex/README.md

 </pre>

 ### Collapsing comments *(or: How I Stopped Worrying and Learned to Love `less`)*
-`less` does not support collapsing comments.
+Since `less` is a pager, it can view, but not modify the content it receives.
+As collapsing comment threads would in some way involve the content to change, `circumflex` does not support this feature.

 To navigate between top-level comments, `circumflex` prints every top-level comment with the string `::`.
 Using `less`'s search functionality, one can move between top-level posts by searching for `::` and then <kbd>n</kbd> or <kbd>N</kbd> to move forwards or backwards.